 The application processor must receive all federal financial assistance applications by June 30 for the previous school year.
 NOTE: Your completed FAFSA application must be received by Enrollment Services by the last day of the term in which you plan to receive financial assistance.
 Financial assistance will not be awarded if you are no longer attending SCC

 The Department of Education randomly selects FAFSA applications for verification.
 Your Student Aid Report (SAR) will indicate if your application has been selected.
-Students who are selected for verification will be required to submit an income verification statement, and signed copies of their IRS federal tax return transcripts from the previous year.
+Students who are selected for verification will be required to submit an income verification statement and signed copies of their IRS federal tax return transcripts from the previous year.
 Dependent students are required to submit a signed copy of their parents’ IRS federal tax return transcript as well.
+Additional verification documents could also be required.
 You are encouraged to use the IRS Data Retrieval tool when completing the FAFSA application.

 Financial Aid eligibility will be determined by the number of credit hours a student is enrolled in as of the following dates: